Marie Goldsmith: Debates on the Platform

 After the founding of the Revolutionary Syndicalist General Confederation of Labour (CGT-SR), she began contributing to its bulletin La Voix du Travail.
-She also joined the editorial board of Delo Truda, alongside the anarchist revolutionaries Peter Arshinov and Nestor Makhno.
+She also joined the editorial board of Delo truda, alongside the anarchist revolutionaries Peter Arshinov and Nestor Makhno.
 She worked as the latter's secretary, editing and translating his memoirs.
 Goldsmith called for a revisiting of anarchist principles in the wake of the Russian Revolution, arguing that the events had affirmed the importance of anti-statism and anti-authoritarianism.
 She argued that, to anarchists, any revolution that does not establish a classless society "has not yet achieved its goal".
 She believed it unlikely that a revolution could instantaneously establish a stateless communist society, and argued that a transition towards one would be necessary.
 She therefore called for a permanent revolution, which would continuously move towards a stateless and classless society.

-In 1926, Peter Arshinov and Netor Makhno announced their development of The Platform, which had resulted from discussions about the collapse of the Ukrainian revolution and called for ideological and tactical unity.
+In 1926, Peter Arshinov and Nestor Makhno announced their development of The Platform, which had resulted from discussions about the collapse of the Ukrainian revolution and called for ideological and tactical unity.
 Goldsmith initially welcomed the Platform and wished it success, but soon became one of the first prominent anarchists to express reservations with the proposal.
 She was skeptical of the role of majorities and minorities in the anarchist movement, decrying what she worried could become a "tyranny of the majority".
 She also questioned how their proposed regime of free soviets would be structured, how they would supervise the masses and defend their revolution, whether they would preserve freedom of the press and freedom of speech, and whether they would distribute resources based on individual needs.

 Goldsmith ultimately rejected the proposal that anarchist organisations should have a common policy and strategy, a rigid organisational structure, binding decisions or a party line.
 She also questioned its conception of collective responsibility, instead taking the normative individualist position that the anarchist movement should instead uphold a moral responsibility for its members' actions.
 She believed that every individual and local group within an organisation should have freedom of action, which she considered both more efficient and a way to preserve the rights of minorities.
 She worried that the Platform constituted a proposal for a centralised political party, along the lines of Bolshevism.
 This unleashed a heated debate over the Platform, which culminated with Arshinov leaving the anarchist movement in 1931; he specifically named Goldsmith as one of the anarchists who had alienated him with their "democratic-decadent" criticisms.
 In contrast, she remained on good terms with Makhno, keeping him entertained and checking on his health during the last years of his life.